GStreamer/gstreamer/markdown/application-development/index.md

 To help you navigate through this guide, it is divided into several large parts.
-Each part addresses a particular broad topic concerning GStreamer appliction development.
+Each part addresses a particular broad topic concerning GStreamer application development.
 The parts of this guide are laid out in the following order:

 [About GStreamer][about] gives you an overview of GStreamer, its design